bonfa/algo-master/algo-master/summary/detail/BitManipulation.md

 * Reverse bits (SOLVED PERFECTLY)
 * Bitwise AND of number range (SOLVED PERFECTLY)
 * Single number III (NOT SOLVED -> close to the proper reasoning, but I missed a detail)
-* Sum of two integers
+* Sum of two integers (NOT SOLVED -> close to the proper reasoning, but I missed a detail)

 ## Attempt 3
 * Counting bits (SOLVED_SUB_OPTIMAL - close to perfect but not yet the perfect one)